waldur/waldur-mcp-server/README.md

 </details>

 ### Debugging

+On macOS, log files are located at `~/Library/Logs/Claude/mcp.log`

+If you encounter a `spawn uvx ENOENT` error, verify that your PATH environment variable includes the Python installation directory where `uv` is installed.
+Alternatively, you can specify the full path to `uvx` in the configuration file, for example:
+`~/Library/Frameworks/Python.framework/Versions/3.13/bin/uvx`

 Since MCP servers run over stdio, debugging can be challenging.
 For the best debugging experience, we strongly recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).